foreverstupid/Lang/README.md

     }
 }
 ```
 So, the above function is supposed to return `1` if lines are word-wise equivalent and `0` otherwise.
 But in fact the function will always return `1`.
 The problem is that in Lang all usual variables are _static_.
 It means that once they are created they are binded to some lambda (or global) context and live forever.
-Thus, when `split` is firstly invoked it creates local `result` variable.
+Thus, when `split` is firstly invoked it creates the local `result` variable.
 Then this variable is filled with the parsing information and returned to the outer code.
 But when `split` is called the second time, it fills the same static variable `result` with a new information.
 So, inside `compareByWords` variables `res1` and `res2` label the same portion of information (namely the variable `result` of the function `split`).
 That's why by comparision these variables will always contain the information about the second line.

 To avoid such a collision there exist _dynamic_ variables.
 Such variables are created via the special built-in fucntion `sys.alloc`.
 It has no input parameters and returns a dynamic variable that by default has an integer value `0`.
 An example of usage:
 ```